PATIAT/west-mill-cottage/TESTING.md

   - This is acheived by the showcasing of the property through the images and content.
 Additionally, the presence of a form allowing users to ask anything also displays the openness of the owners.

+# Peer Review

+## Slack

+- In the last stages of development and testing, I submitted my project for review to fellow students at Code Institute.
+This was facilitated via the peer code review on Slack.
+Feedback included:
+  - *I’ve had a cursory look at the website, accessed all of the navbar, and links to external sites/socials.
+For what its worth (I’m just a student on here) it is a great website!
+Aesthetically, super clean and consistent.
+All the functionality is there and the user experience is made easy.
+I tested it on my Mac (large screen) and it worked fine.*
+  - 2
+  - 3

+## Google Forms

+- A form was created using Google Forms and was distributed to the business owners, family and close friends for their feedback.
+Feedback included:
+  - *Looks great.
+Easy to use.*
+  - *Stunning looking website.
+Well designed, very easy to navigate and it looks classy.*
+  - *Brilliant website, very informative and easy to use.*

 # Mentor

 ## Assistance